SkyN9ne/globalpinger/README.md

 - Contribute to the documentation.
 - Write tutorials and articles and help spread the word about Globalping on your blog or other platforms.

-Refer to [CONTRIBUTING.md](CONTRIBUTING.md) for more information.
+Refer to [`CONTRIBUTING.md`](CONTRIBUTING.md) for more information.

 ## The Globalping Platform
-Globalping allows anyone to run networking commands such as ping, traceroute, dig, and mtr on probes distributed around the globe.
+Globalping allows anyone to run networking commands such as `ping`, `traceroute`,`dig` and `mtr` on probes distributed around the globe.
 Our goal is to provide a free, user-friendly API for everyone to build interesting networking tools and services.

 Many users will likely prefer alternative ways to use the platform rather than working directly with the API.
 Therefore, to make Globalping accessible to all kinds of users, we're constantly expanding and improving our tools, all of which leverage the full potential of the Globalping API: